-We have created the Swachh Aadat Curriculum that teaches children in classes 1-5 the importance of adopting three clean habits – washing hands with soap, safe drinking water practices and using clean toilets, over a 21-day period.
+We have created the Swachh Aadat Curriculum to teach children in classes 1-5 the importance of adopting these three clean habits, over a 21-day period.

-The textbook version of the curriculum has been rolled out in government schools across Bihar, Gujarat, Maharashtra, Uttarakhand and Haryana with a total reach of 2.1 million children.
+The textbook version of the curriculum has been rolled out in government schools across Bihar, Gujarat, Maharashtra, Uttarakhand and Haryana.

-In the absence of in-school learning in 2020, and to ensure that learning didn’t stop, we pivoted our existing model to digital and adapted the WASH curriculum into 21 interactive animated videos.
-The digital version of the curriculum was piloted in Chhattisgarh, Maharashtra and Delhi with organisations such as Diksha (Government of Maharashtra), Million Sparks & Save the Children India.
-It taught primary school students the importance of hygiene in these unprecedented times; in a fun and interesting manner.
+In the absence of in-school learning, we pivoted our existing model to digital and adapted the WASH curriculum into 21 interactive animated videos.
+The digital version of the curriculum was piloted in Chhattisgarh, Maharashtra, and Delhi with organisations such as Diksha (Government of Maharashtra), Million Sparks, and Save the Children India.
+It taught primary school students the importance of hygiene in these unprecedented times, in an interesting manner.

 Supporting self-esteem and wellbeing

-In India, 6 out of 10 girls say that they are not confident about the way they look.
-A lack of confidence impacts self-esteem, and this, hinders the girls and women from reaching their full potential in their careers, their futures, and their health.
+A lack of confidence impacts self-esteem, and this, hinders girls and women from reaching their full potential in their career, future, and health.

-Globally 8 out of 10 girls* opt out of key life activities when they do not feel good about the way they look.
-In India, 6 in 10 girls* say they do not have high body esteem.
 Our mission is to ensure the next generation grows up to enjoy a positive relationship with the way they look to reach their full potential.
-We’re helping young people to build positive body confidence and self-esteem.
+We are helping young people to build positive body confidence and self-esteem.

-Being the largest provider of self-esteem education in the world, this project strives to create a world where young people grow up feeling confident and empowered to love themselves no matter what.
+This is the world’s largest self-esteem education project that strives to create a world for the youth to grow up feeling confident and empowered to love themselves, no matter what.